Q: Why is shipping so expensive?

 A: Yes!
 We do offer local pickup.
 We do not list it in the shopping cart because of how our plugin works to sort shipping prices.
 Everyone is welcome to contact us for local pickup to save on shipping costs.

-NOTE: We are about 1 hour from Toledo, Ohio, and 1 hour west of Detroit, MI.
+NOTE: We are located in Tecumseh, Michigan, about 1 hour NW from Toledo, Ohio, and 1 hour west of Detroit, MI.
 If you pre-order, I can deliver your foam to you at the Toledo Swap Meet in April.

 Q: Will you have a booth or sell at any events?